UQ-RCC/hpc-docs/Bunya-User-Guide.md

 The Pawsey Centre has an excellent guide on how to [migrate from PBS to SLURM](https://support.pawsey.org.au/documentation/display/US/How+to+Migrate+from+PBS+Pro+to+Slurm).
 The Pawsey Centre also provides a good general overview of [job scheduling with Slurm](https://support.pawsey.org.au/documentation/display/US/Job+Scheduling) and [examples workflows](https://support.pawsey.org.au/documentation/display/US/Example+Workflows) like array jobs.

-Below are examples for single core, single node but multiple cores, MPI, and array job submission scripts.
+Below are examples for single thread, single node but multiple threads, MPI, and array job submission scripts.
 The different request flags mean the following:

 `#SBATCH --nodes=[number]` - how many nodes the job will use<br>
-`#SBATCH --ntasks-per-node=[number]` - This is 1 for single core jobs and multi core jobs.
+`#SBATCH --ntasks-per-node=[number]` - This is 1 for single thread jobs and multi thread jobs.
 This is 96 (or less if single node) for MPI jobs.<br>
+`#SBATCH --ntasks=[number]` - total number of tasks of the job.
+Relevant to MPI jobs (it is usually 1 for non-MPI jobs) and should be set to the total number of threads for the job (what you woudl use with the -np or -n option for mpirun).
+This should be used instead of requesting number of nodes and tasks per node to enable faster scheduleing of MPI jobs.<br>
-`#SBATCH --cpus-per-task=[number]` - This is 1 for single core jobs, number of cores for multi core jobs, and 1 for MPI jobs. `--cpus-per-task` can be undertstood as `OMP_NUM_THREADS`.<br>
+`#SBATCH --cpus-per-task=[number]` - This is 1 for single thread jobs, number of threads for multi thread jobs. `--cpus-per-task` can be undertstood as `OMP_NUM_THREADS`.
+This is 1 for MPI jobs.<br>
 `#SBATCH --mem=[number M|G|T]` - RAM per job given in megabytes (M), gigabytes (G), or terabytes (T).
-The full memory of 2TB or 4TB is not avaiable to jobs, therefore jobs asking for 2TB or 4TB will NOT run.
+The full memory of 2TB or 4TB is not available to jobs, therefore jobs asking for 2TB or 4TB will NOT run.
 Ask for `2000000M` to get the maximum memory on a standard node.
 Ask for `4000000M` to get the maximum memory on a high memory node.<br>
-(`#SBATCH --mem-per-cpu=[number M|G|T]` - alternative to the request above, only relevant to MPI jobs.)<br>
+`#SBATCH --mem-per-cpu=[number M|G|T]` - alternative to the request above, only relevant to MPI jobs.<br>
 `#SBATCH --gres=gpu:[type]:[number]` - to request the use of GPU on a GPU node.
-On the `gpu` partition there are 2 per node and on the `ai` partition there are 3 per node.
+On the `gpu` partition and `aibn_omara` partition there are 2 per node and on the `ai` partition there are 3 per node.
 Please see the example scripts below for the available types of GPUs<br>
-`#SBATCH --time=[hours:minutes:seconds]` - time the job needs to complete<br>
+`#SBATCH --time=[hours:minutes:seconds]` - time the job needs to complete.
+Partition limits: `general` = 336 hours (2 weeks), `debug` = 1 hour, `ai,gpu,aibn_omara` = 168 hours (1 week).<br>
 `#SBATCH -o filename` - filename where the standard output should go to<br>
 `#SBATCH -e filename` - filename where the standard error should go to<br>
 `#SBATCH -job-name=[Name]` - Name for the job that is seen in the queue<br>
-`#SBATCH --account=[Name]` - Account String for your research or accounting group, all Account Strings start with `a_`, use the `groups` command to list your groups<br>
+`#SBATCH --account=[Name]` - AccountString for your research or accounting group, all AccountStrings start with `a_`, use the `groups` command to list your groups<br>
 `#SBATCH --partition=general/gpu/debug/ai/aibn_omara`<br>
 `#SBATCH --array=[range]` - Indicates that this is and array job with range number of tasks.<br>
-`srun` - runs the executable and will receive info on number of cores etc from Slurm.
+`srun` - runs the executable and will receive info on number of threads, memory, etc from Slurm.
 There is no need to specify them here.

 See `man sbatch` and `man srun` for more options (use arrow keys to scroll up and down and `q` to quit)